-In case of major changes to the CP/CPS, Subscribers will be notified in advance to the effective dates.
-HARICA is obligated to publish (at its web site), previous versions of its CP/CPS in case of major document changes.
-The most recent CP/CPS is always published at the following URL: http://www.harica.gr/documents/CPS.php.
+In case of material changes to the CP/CPS, Subscribers will be notified in advance to the effective dates.
+HARICA is obligated to publish (at its web site), previous versions of its CP/CPS in case of material document changes.
+The most recent CP/CPS is always published at the following URL: https://repo.harica.gr/documents/CPS.